friday27/JavaDSA/DataStructures/HashTable.md

 # Hash Table

-* A hash table is a data structure that provides a mapping from keys to values using a technique called hashing.
+* A hash table is a data structure that provides a mapping from keys to values using a technique called hashing, which is the concept that an input and an output have a one-to-one correspondence.

 * A key must be **hashable** (immutable data types).

+* **Hash collisions** are when a hash function returns the same output for two distinct inputs.
+How to resolve **hash collision**?
+Here are the most popular 2 methods:
+    1. Seperate chaining
+    2. Open addressing

 ### Hash function
 * A hash function H(x) is a function that maps a key 'x' to a whole number in a fixed range.